jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 ## Create the Builder with new()

-Here is one way to start with a pointer which is initialized to point to new Builder.
+Here is one way to initialize a pointer so that it references a new Builder.

 ```go
 func main() {